-If we judge the following coverage to still be unfair or not based on fact, a complaint may be made to IPSO.
-Who?
+If we judge the following coverage to still be unfair or not based on fact, a complaint may be made to the Independent Press Standards Organisation (IPSO).

 3.2 Confidential information

 Leaking of confidential information, exempt agenda items and minutes to the media, is viewed seriously by the Council.
 The Freedom of Information Act 2000 (see also 4.3 below), allows certain information to be available on request to anyone including the media, unless the Council has a valid reason for not releasing it.
 Please refer to the Freedom of information Policy on SharePoint for further information.